malramsay64/experi/README.md

 Installation
 ------------

-Experi is tested on python 3.6, and likely only runs on python 3.5+.
+Experi is tested on python 3.4+ although 3.6+ is recommended #14.

 ```
 pip3 install experi